ssugar/OldBlog/PowerBIUsage/PowerBIUsageReport.md

 ### Create Power BI Report

 At this point, you can start creating your Power BI report and answering some of the questions we had before.
-As a start, let's look at what the most popular reports are:
+As a start, let's look at what the most popular reports are in our tenant:

 1. Create report
    * A) Click on Datasets